warmcat/libwebsockets/README.test-apps.md

 standard, you must complete a handshake with a specified protocol.
 By default lws-mirror-protocol is used which is supported by the test server.
-But if you are using it on another server, you can specify the protcol to handshake with by `--protocol=protocolname`
+But if you are using it on another server, you can specify the protocol to handshake with by `--protocol=protocolname`